Get instant quote

 Layer adhesion

-For example, take a look at the mechanical properties of the AlSi10Mg EOS metal 3D printing alloy and the A360 die-cast alloy.
-These two materials have a very similar chemical composition, high in silicon and magnesium.
-The printed parts have superior mechanical properties and higher hardness compared to the wrought material.
+For example, compare the mechanical properties of AlSi10Mg printed on EOS systems with the A360 die cast alloy.
+These materials have similar chemistries with high silicon and magnesium content.
+The printed parts show superior mechanical properties and higher hardness compared to the cast counterpart.

-Due to the granular form of the unprocessed material, the as-built surface roughness (Ra) of a metal 3D printed part is approximately 6 - 10 μm.
-This relatively high surface roughness can partially explain the lower fatigue strength.
+Because the feedstock is granular, the as-built surface roughness Ra is approximately 6 to 10 micrometers.
+This relatively high roughness contributes to lower fatigue strength.

 AlSi10Mg (3D printing alloy) A360 (Die cast alloy)